-The overall architecture is designed in an encoder–decoder style with a bottleneck structure.
-Each encoder adopts a Transformer–Conv module for mixed long-range and local feature extraction, followed by a Fuse block that injects text features via cross-modal attention.
-At the bottleneck layer, we introduce a Cross-Attention FiLM Module (CFM), which utilizes global text feature extracted by CLIP to generate channel-wise scaling and shifting parameters.
+The overall architecture is designed in an encoder-decoder style with a bottleneck structure.
+Each encoder adopts a Transformer-Conv layer for mixed global and local feature extraction, followed by a Fuse block that injects text features via a cross-modal attention mechanism.
+At the bottleneck layer, we introduce a Cross-Attention FiLM Module (CFM), which utilizes the global text features extracted by CLIP to generate channel-wise scaling and shifting parameters.
 These parameters are used to dynamically modulate the visual feature maps, further improving semantic alignment and contextual adaptability.
-The decoder employs residual connections to combine shallow visual details with deep fused semantics, and progressively reconstructs the image via stacked Transformer–Conv modules, yielding outputs that are both structurally faithful and semantically coherent.
+The decoder employs residual connections to combine shallow visual details with deep fused semantics, and progressively reconstructs the image via stacked Transformer-Conv layers, yielding outputs that are both structurally faithful and semantically coherent.

-\textbf{Cross-Modal Text Aligner.} As illustrated in Fig. \ref{fig:all_arch}(b), the Cross-Modal Text Aligner module establishes precise semantic correspondence between image features and textual representations, serving as a key component for enabling multimodal collaborative enhancement.
+\textbf{Cross-Modal Text Aligner.} As illustrated in Fig. \ref{fig:all_arch}(b), the Cross-Modal Text Aligner module establishes precise semantic correspondence between image features and textual representations, serving as a key component for enabling multi-modal collaborative enhancement.
 While CLIP~\cite{clip} provides a generic cross-modal alignment capability, its training data includes limited underwater imagery, leading to potential semantic bias.
 To mitigate this problem, we introduce a learnable projection block $PB(\cdot)$ to map raw image features into a unified semantic embedding space:

-where $\phi(\cdot)$ represents the frozen CLIP text encoder producing global text embeddings from the input description $T_{TD}$.
+where $\phi(\cdot)$ represents the frozen text encoder of CLIP, producing global text embeddings from the input description $T_{TD}$.

 To enable deep interaction between these cross-modal embeddings, we employ a Transformer encoder equipped with multi-head attention mechanisms.
 Specifically, the image and text embeddings are concatenated and processed as follows:

 where $CMTA(\cdot)$ denotes the cross-modal text aligner module, and $T_{MHA}(\cdot)$ refers to the Transformer encoder equipped with multi-head attention mechanisms.
-As a critical bridging component in the overall architecture, the cross-modal text aligner module provides a precise alignment foundation for subsequent semantics-guided enhancement, thereby significantly improving the semantic consistency and perceptual quality of the enhanced results.
+As a critical bridging component in the proposed PSG-UIENet, this module provides a precise alignment foundation for subsequent semantics-guided enhancement, thereby improving the semantic consistency and perceptual quality of the enhanced results.